fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 ## The Interface Segregation Principle (ISP)
-* What is The Interface Segregation Principle?
+* What is the Interface Segregation Principle?
 * What is the goal of the ISP?
-* How the ISP helps to solve problem of classes that implement non-cohesive interfaces?
+* How the ISP helps to solve the problem of classes that implement non-cohesive interfaces?
-* How can violation of the ISP principle also violate LSP?
+* How can violation of the ISP principle also lead to violation of the LSP?
 * Should we avoid multiple inheritance if interfaces are several abstract classes?
-* Can the ISP be useful also for project written in FP style?
+* Can the ISP also be useful for a project written in FP style?

 #### Resources
 * [The Interface Segregation Principle — it’s confused](https://medium.com/@jim_ej/the-interface-segregation-principle-its-confused-aa856de97d36)

 ## The Dependency Inversion Principle (DIP)
-* What is The Dependency Inversion Principle?
+* What is the Dependency Inversion Principle?
 * What is the goal of the DIP?
 * What modules are "high-level" and what are "low-level" in the context of the DIP?
-* Are Cross-cutting Concerns always "low-level"?
+* Are cross-cutting concerns always "low-level"?
 Why?
 * What is the "inversion" of the dependencies in the context of the DIP?
-* How is the DIP related with the OCP?
+* How is the DIP related to the OCP?
-* Where should abstraction be declared that connect high-level and low-level modules?
-Can it be declared in low-level module and then be imported in high-level one?
+* Where should abstraction be declared that connects high-level and low-level modules?
+Can it be declared in a low-level module and then be imported into a high-level one?
 * Does library violate the DIP (for example React) if it is both concrete and widely used in your project?
-* What is The Stable Dependencies Principle (SDP) and how is it related with the DIP?
+* What is the Stable Dependencies Principle (SDP) and how is it related to the DIP?
 * What is the stability metric and what does it measure?
-* Why modules with high stability tend to be less volatile?
+* Why do modules with high stability tend to be less volatile?
-* Why modules with the least stability are called irresponsible and dependent?
+* Why are modules with the least stability called irresponsible and dependent?
 * What are the problems that arise if all the modules in a system are maximally stable?
-Or maximally instable?
+Or maximally unstable?
-* What is The Stable Abstractions Principle and how is it related with the SDP?
+* What is The Stable Abstractions Principle and how is it related to the SDP?
 * Why Instability and Abstraction metrics should be balanced?
 * What is the Main Sequence where the sum of Instability and Abstraction is 1?
-* Can the DIP be useful also for project written in FP style?
+* Can the DIP also be useful for a project written in FP style?

 #### Resources